Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: EXPERIMENT AND DATA ANALYSIS

 \begin{itemize} \item Nominal cut selection: $-35 < v_{z} < 25$ cm, DCA $ < 3$ cm, nHitsFit $> 15$, $0.2 < p_{\mathrm{T}}< 2.0$ GeV/$c$, $\eta -$gap for the TPC flow vectors reconstruction, $\Delta\eta\text{(TPC)}>0.2$. \item Altered cut selection 1: $-35 < v_{z} < 0$ cm (all other cuts are the same as in the nominal setup). \item Altered cut selection 2: DCA $ < 2$ cm (all other cuts are the same as in the nominal setup). \item Altered cut selection 3: nHitsFit $ > 20$ (all other cuts are the same as in the nominal setup). \item Altered cut selection 4: $\Delta\eta\textrm{(TPC)} > 0.4$ (all other cuts are the same as in the nominal setup). \end{itemize}

 The overall systematic uncertainty is then calculated by adding the individual contributions from different sources in quadrature assuming that the individual systematic uncertainties are uncorrelated.
-The Barlow approach~\cite{barlow2002systematicerrorsfactsfictions} that was used in the CME search analysis is implemented to avoid the statistical fluctuations.
-The overall procedure is summarized below: \begin{enumerate} \item Calculate the difference in the observable $Y_{n}$ (where $Y_{n}$ represents either $r_{n}$, $r_{n}^{\Psi}$, or $T_{n}$; see Secs.~\ref{intro-tn} and~\ref{resultSection} for definitions) when computed using the nominal cut and each of the altered cuts: $\Delta Y^{i}=Y^{\text{alt},i}_{n}-Y^{\text{nom}}_{n}$. \item Calculate the effect of statistical fluctuation defined as $\Delta E_{i}=\sqrt{|E_{\text{alt},i}^{2}-E_{\text{nom}}^{2}|}$, where $E$ is the statistical uncertainty of $Y_{n}$ measurement. \item Calculate the systematic uncertainty contribution from each source as $\sigma_{i}=\sqrt{{\Delta Y^{i}}^{2}-{\Delta E_{i}}^{2}}$, but set $\sigma_{i}=0$ if $|\Delta Y^{i}|<\Delta E_{i}$, i.e., if the change $|\Delta Y^{i}|$ is consistent with statistical fluctuations. \item Estimate the total systematic uncertainty by adding the individual contributions from different sources in quadrature using formula where $N=4$, corresponding to four measurements from different cut variations. \end{enumerate}
+The Barlow approach~\cite{barlow2002systematicerrorsfactsfictions} is implemented disentangle statistical fluctuations from systematic uncertainties.
+The overall procedure is summarized below: \begin{enumerate} \item Calculate the difference in the observable $Y_{n}$ (where $Y_{n}$ represents either $r_{n}$, $r_{n}^{\Psi}$, or $T_{n}$; see Secs.~\ref{intro-tn} and~\ref{resultSection} for definitions) when computed using the nominal cut and each of the altered cuts: $\Delta Y^{i}=Y^{\text{alt},i}_{n}-Y^{\text{nom}}_{n}$. \item Calculate the effect of statistical fluctuation defined as $\Delta E_{i}=\sqrt{|E_{\text{alt},i}^{2}-E_{\text{nom}}^{2}|}$, where $E$ is the statistical uncertainty of $Y_{n}$ measurement.
+The minus sign in the expression for $\Delta E_i$ is used because in two data sets, nominal and altered, one is a subset of another. \item Calculate the systematic uncertainty contribution from each source as $\sigma_{i}=\sqrt{{\Delta Y^{i}}^{2}-{\Delta E_{i}}^{2}}$, but set $\sigma_{i}=0$ if $|\Delta Y^{i}|<\Delta E_{i}$, i.e., if the change $|\Delta Y^{i}|$ is consistent with statistical fluctuations. \item Estimate the total systematic uncertainty by adding the individual contributions from different sources in quadrature using formula where $N=4$, corresponding to four measurements from different cut variations. \end{enumerate}

 Finally, if the systematic uncertainty estimates obtained using the procedure described above fluctuate across centrality bins, a polynomial fit is applied to smooth the total systematic uncertainty as a function of centrality.